mle-infrastructure/mle-toolbox/docs/setup/configuration.md

-# Configuration
+# Toolbox Configuration

-## Remote Credentials

-By default the toolbox will only run locally and without any GCS storage of your experiments.
-If you want to integrate the `mle-toolbox` with your SGE/Slurm clusters, you have to provide additional data.
-There 2 ways to do so:
+By default the toolbox will run locally and without any GCS bucket backup of your experiment results.
+Furthermore, a lightweight PickleDB protocol database of your experiments will not be synced with the cloud version.
+In the following, we walkthrough how to

+1. Enable the execution of jobs on remote resources (cluster/storage) from your local machine.
+2. Enable the backing up of your experiment results in a GCS bucket.
+3. Enable the backing up of your PickleDB experiment meta log.
+4. Enable resource monitoring and dashboard visualization.

+**Note**: There are two ways to perform the toolbox configuration:

-1. After installation type `mle init`.
+1. After installation execute `mle init`.
 This will walk you through all configuration steps in your CLI and save your configuration in `~/mle_config.toml`.
-2. Manually edit the [`template_config.toml`](https://github.com/RobertTLange/mle-toolbox/tree/main/templates/template_config.toml) template.
-Move/rename the template to your home directory via `mv template_config.toml ~/mle_config.toml`.
+2. Manually edit the [`config_template.toml`](https://github.com/RobertTLange/mle-toolbox/tree/main/config_template.toml) template.
+Move/rename the template to your home directory via `mv config_template.toml ~/mle_config.toml`.

 The configuration procedure consists of 3 optional steps, which depend on your needs: